-When I first started my career as a blogger in the pick up artist community in 2010 it was because I wanted to infiltrate this world of sleazy men, and take it down from the inside: like a renegade mole.
-Apart from this being a really stupid idea, when I first starting getting to know some pick up gurus, and saw the men that turned up at their training events I was surprised that these weren’t evil men, or lame men.
+When I first started my career as a blogger in the pick-up artists community in 2010 it was because I wanted to infiltrate this world of sleazy men, and take it down from the inside: like a renegade mole.
+Apart from this being a really stupid idea, when I first starting getting to know some pick-up gurus and saw the men that turned up at their training events I was surprised that these weren’t evil men or lame men.
 They were (by on large) decent guys who wanted the most basic of things: human connection.
-Yes whilst some dreamt of dating a hot stripper who was a ‘10’ most wanted a woman to give them the time of day, to be in relationships they were happy in.
+Yes whilst some dreamt of dating a hot stripper who was a ‘10’ most wanted a woman to give them the time of day.
+Or to be in relationships they were happy in.
 Normal things.
 And hey there’s a time in most peoples lives when dating someone hot and with status seems like a good idea.

-What was most exciting to me, even then, was the idea that these under ground social skills techniques could be used universally.
-That pick up artists weren’t about anyone conning anyone else, they were about personal development, learning and creating a life of your choosing.
+What was most exciting to me, even then, was the idea that these underground social skills technique could be used universally.
+That pick-up artists weren’t about anyone conning anyone else.
+They were about personal development, learning and creating a life of your choosing.

-Fast forward 7 years and I wanted to revisit some of my roots in the pick up artist world and give a well balanced interview with some pick up gurus: one that you could learn from.
+Fast forward 7 years.
+I wanted to revisit some of my roots in the pick-up artist world and give a well-balanced interview with some pick-up gurus: one that you could learn from.

-I travelled to their basecamp – a glamorous beach side villa in St. Tropez.
+I travelled to their basecamp – a glamorous beachside villa in St. Tropez.
 To give it its full moniker: ‘Project St. Tropez’.
-Here I met pick up artist demi-God Mystery, made infamous for his dating methodology in the best selling book ‘The Game’ and his co-trainer Beckster, a London based pick up guru specialising in ‘night game’.
-In true fan girl style I got the chance to ask these pick up artists all the questions I’ve always wanted to know about how feminism can possibly find some middle ground with the progressive dating techniques taught in the pick up artist community.
+Here I met pick-up artists: demi-God Mystery, made infamous for his dating methodology in the best selling book ‘The Game’ and his co-trainer Beckster, a London based pick up guru specialising in ‘night game’.
+In true fangirl style, I got the chance to ask these pick up artists all the questions I’ve always wanted to know.

 In the interview I got to ask: